 I have been experimenting using my bread maker to make jam – with some success.
 I had been given a selection of Apples by Sam and not wanting them to go to waste I decided to make apple jelly.
 I used 500g of apples and a few sprigs of rosemary (picked) to make the jam, with a combination of fructose, grape juice and citric acid.
 I have not got the balance quite right and the jam is still too sweet.
 It will make a lovely apple sauce to accompany our roasts though so it will at least not go to waste.
-When I saw this month’s 12 loaves challenge I decided to use the apple sauce I had made in my bread.
+When I saw this month’s 12 loaves challenge I decided to use the apple sauce I had made in my apple and almond bread.
 I have once again used the bread maker to do all the hard work as at this time of the year even though the weather is slightly better I am under a lot of time pressure.
 I know that as soon as our summer holidays start, I will have more time on my hands to do the hard work involved in making bread.
 This apple bread was really lovely.
 You got a hint of apples in the taste and it made a really good, tasty breakfast bread.

 do you make your own jams?

 - 40mls brown sugar - I used fructose

 - Place the ingredients into your bread maker in the order listed above, from the water to the yeast